-- .1 the nature of the seabed, including its depth, topography, geo-chemical and geological characteristics, its biological composition and activity, and prior disposal activities affecting the area; - .2 the physical nature of the water column, including temperature, possible existence of vertical stratification, tides, surface and bottom currents, wind and wave characteristics, suspended matter, and variability in these processes due to storms or seasonal patterns; and - .3 the chemical and biological nature of the water column, including pH, salinity, dissolved oxygen at the surface and bottom, chemical and biochemical oxygen demand, nutrients and their various forms, and primary productivity.
+- .2 the physical nature of the water column, including temperature, possible existence of vertical stratification, tides, surface and bottom currents, wind and wave characteristics, suspended matter, and variability in these processes due to storms or seasonal patterns; and - .3 the chemical and biological nature of the water column, including pH, salinity, dissolved oxygen at the surface and bottom, chemical and biochemical oxygen demand, nutrients and their various forms, and primary productivity.

-These site data will provide information about the short- and long-term fate of dredged material (e.g. under what conditions it would be transported away from the site) in addition to other site-selection factors.
+This site data will provide information about the short- and long-term fate of dredged material (e.g. under what conditions it would be transported away from the site), in addition to other site-selection factors.